o3de/sig-docs-community/governance/charter.md

 ## Overview of SIG

-The Documentation and Community SIG (“the SIG”) maintains the content of the official O3DE website, the publishing infrastructure for the site, API reference building pipelines, and other community resources.
+The Documentation and Community SIG ("the SIG") maintains the content of the official O3DE website, the publishing infrastructure for the site, API reference building pipelines, and other community resources.
 Broadly, the team is responsible for:

 * Contents of the Open 3D Engine user guide
 * Documentation for core Gems that ship with Open 3D Engine, including the Atom renderer